 In October 2008, our Board of Directors adopted the 2008 Share Incentive Plan, or the 2008 Plan, for issuance of options, restricted share units, or RSUs, and other forms of equity based awards to our directors, officers, consultants and employees.
 The term of the 2008 Plan had been extended by an additional ten-year period, commencing in October 2015.
 Our Board of Directors also adopted a sub-plan to enable qualified optionees certain tax benefits under the Israeli Income Tax Ordinance.
-Following increases approved by our Board of Directors, the total number of ordinary shares reserved for issuance of options under the 2008 Plan is 6.1 million shares.
-As of December 31, 2018, we have granted options to purchase 4,630,426 ordinary shares under the 2008 Plan (excluding options that were granted and cancelled), pursuant to which1,747,016 ordinary shares have been issued as of December 31, 2018.
-As of December 31, 2018, we had outstanding options to purchase 2,883,410 ordinary share, with exercise prices ranging from \$3.77 to \$9.34 and such options expire at various times from February 2019 to August 2024.
-As of December 31, 2018, we have granted 1,344,686 RSUs under the 2008 Plan (excluding RSUs that were granted and canceled), pursuant to which, 1,344,686 ordinary shares have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have granted 1,344,686 ordinary shares have been issued and canceled), pursuant to which 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of December 31, 2018, we have been issued as of
+Following increases approved by our Board of Directors, the total number of ordinary shares reserved for issuance of options under the 2008 Plan is 7.02 million shares.
+As of December 31, 2020, we have granted options to purchase 5,470,426 ordinary shares under the 2008 Plan (excluding options that were granted and cancelled), pursuant to which 2,130,547 ordinary shares have been issued as of December 31, 2020.
+As of December 31, 2020, we had outstanding options to purchase 2,776,778 ordinary shares, with exercise prices ranging from \$2.96 to \$9.15 per share (adjusted due to the distribution of a dividend in December 2020).
+A subsequent adjustment was made to the exercise price due to the distribution of a \$0.63 dividend per share in January 2021.
+Such options expire at various times from January 2021 to November 2025.
+As of December 31, 2020 there were no outstanding RSUs under this plan.